OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 6.3.
 Processes and Governance

 ## 7. Encryption

-TODO: REWRITE THIS CHAPTER: WHAT TO DO ENCRYPTION WISE?
-WHAT (NOT) TO USE, REFER TO OTHER CHEAT-SHEETS, WORK ON HOW TO APPLY ENCRYPTION, ETC.!
+Secrets Management goes hand in hand with encryption.
+After all: the secrets should be stored encrypted somewhere to protect their confidentiality and Integrity.

+### 7.1 Encryption Types to Use

+### 7.2 Convergent Encryption

+### 7.3 Where to store the Encryption Keys?

-### 7.1.
+### 7.4.
 Encryption as a Service (EaaS)

 EaaS is a model in which users subscribe to a cloud-based encryption service without having to install encryption in their own systems.
 By using Encryption as a service we get following benefits: